Skip to main content

 How Android Enrollment Works

 Android enrollment in Iru Endpoint uses Google’s Android Management API to create and manage work profiles on Android devices.
 When users enroll their devices, a work profile is created that completely isolates work applications and data from personal content.
+Blueprints can use Assignment Maps to apply conditional logic based on device attributes, user information, or other organizational criteria.
 The enrollment process establishes a secure connection between the Android device and Iru Endpoint through Google’s Android Management API, providing enterprise-grade security and management capabilities while maintaining user privacy for personal data.

 Prerequisites

-Android Enterprise must be configured in Iru Endpoint
+• Android Enterprise configured in Iru Endpoint (see Android Setup)

-Company-owned Android devices in factory restored state (Android 7.0+ required for QR code enrollment)
+• Company-owned Android devices in factory reset state (Android 7.0+ required for QR code enrollment)

 Configure Android Enterprise